mattx7/ComputerNetworks-Chat/README.md

-# Rechnernetze-Chat
+# Computer networks - chat

 This application is a small chat that runs in the shell.
-It consits of two separate parts, a client and a server.
-It is to consider that the server has to run bevor the chat.
+It consists of two separate parts, a client and a server.
+It is to consider that the server has to run before the chat.

 ## Getting started